eric-bach/task-genie/docs/docs/configuration/knowledge_base.md

 2. **[Team Collaboration](../guides/team-collaboration.md)** - Share knowledge management practices
 3. **[Analytics & Monitoring](../guides/analytics.md)** - Track knowledge base effectiveness

 Ready to enhance **Task Genie** with your organization's knowledge?
-Start by identifying your most valuable documentation and organizing it into Project Scoped and Agile Guided categories!
+Start by identifying your most valuable documentation and organizing it into Project and Agile categories!